How UPS (United Parcel Service) Makes Money in 2025: A Deep-Dive With Income Statement

 • Most revenue flows into gross profit, with operating expenses (especially SG&A) taking the largest chunk.

-• Even after significant costs, 6.1% of revenue drops to the bottom line.
+• Even after significant costs and investments, 6.1% of revenue drops to the bottom line.

 Key Takeaways

-• UPS's money comes overwhelmingly from US domestic package delivery, with international and supply chain segments adding diversification.
+• UPS's money comes overwhelmingly from US domestic package delivery

-• High gross and net margins illustrate the power of UPS’s scale and network efficiency.
+• High gross and net margins illustrate the power of UPS's scalable logistics model

-• Heavy investment in technology and automation, balanced by efficiency in operating costs.
+• Heavy investment in network optimization and international expansion, balanced by efficiency in operating costs

-• Ongoing growth is driven by international expansion and e-commerce trends.
+• Ongoing growth is driven by international shipping and premium logistics services

 Explore More Investment Opportunities